-What are aged-based discounts?
+What are age-based discounts?

-The government wants to encourage more young people to get private health insurance, so it’s allowing health funds to discount premiums for people aged 18-29.
+The Government wants to encourage more young people to get private health insurance, so it’s allowing health funds to discount premiums for people aged 18–29.

 I’m in this age group.
 Can I get an age-based discount from HCF?

 This reform was an optional change for health funds.
 As a member-based fund we’re taking the time to understand how offering age-based discounts would affect all our members.
 This is something we’ll continue to work on.